unicode-org/icu4x/ffi/capi/js/docs/source/pluralrules_ffi.rst

         Get all of the categories needed in the current locale

         See the `Rust documentation for categories <https://docs.rs/icu/latest/icu/plurals/struct.PluralRules.html#method.categories>`__ for more information.

+.. js:class:: ICU4XPluralRulesWithRanges

+    FFI version of ``PluralRulesWithRanges``.

+    See the `Rust documentation for PluralRulesWithRanges <https://docs.rs/icu/latest/icu/plurals/struct.PluralRulesWithRanges.html>`__ for more information.

+    .. js:function:: create_cardinal(provider, locale)

+        Construct an :js:class:`ICU4XPluralRulesWithRanges` for the given locale, for cardinal numbers

+        See the `Rust documentation for try_new_cardinal <https://docs.rs/icu/latest/icu/plurals/struct.PluralRulesWithRanges.html#method.try_new_cardinal>`__ for more information.

+    .. js:function:: create_ordinal(provider, locale)

+        Construct an :js:class:`ICU4XPluralRulesWithRanges` for the given locale, for ordinal numbers

+        See the `Rust documentation for try_new_ordinal <https://docs.rs/icu/latest/icu/plurals/struct.PluralRulesWithRanges.html#method.try_new_ordinal>`__ for more information.

+    .. js:method:: category_for(op)

+        Get the category for a given number represented as operands

+        See the `Rust documentation for category_for <https://docs.rs/icu/latest/icu/plurals/struct.PluralRulesWithRanges.html#method.category_for>`__ for more information.

+    .. js:method:: categories()

+        Get all of the categories needed in the current locale

+        See the `Rust documentation for categories <https://docs.rs/icu/latest/icu/plurals/struct.PluralRulesWithRanges.html#method.categories>`__ for more information.

+    .. js:method:: category_for_range(start, end)

+        Get the appropriate category for a numeric range.

+        See the `Rust documentation for category_for_range <https://docs.rs/icu/latest/icu/plurals/struct.PluralRulesWithRanges.html#method.category_for_range>`__ for more information.

+    .. js:method:: resolve_range(start, end)

+        Get the appropriate category for a numeric range from the categories of its endpoints.

+        See the `Rust documentation for resolve_range <https://docs.rs/icu/latest/icu/plurals/struct.PluralRulesWithRanges.html#method.resolve_range>`__ for more information.